technipelago/grails-crm-task-google/README.md

     crm.calendar.google.key.private = "-----BEGIN PRIVATE KEY-----\n***********\n-----END PRIVATE KEY-----\n"
     crm.calendar.google.user = "serviceaccount@yourdomain.com"

-A named URL mapping must be added to your Grails application's URLMappings.groovy.
+A named URL mapping called **crm-google-calendar-auth** must be added to your Grails application's URLMappings.groovy.
 This mapping should point to the OAuth2 callback URL that you want to use when authorizing your users with Google.
 A default callback is provided by the plugin at `CrmGoogleCalendarController#callback()`.